ABOUT

 little lights for dark worlds

-Since 2014, the Fox & Beggar Theater has used handmade spectacle to craft eight otherworldly stories for both grown-up and not-yet-grown-up audiences.
-Productions have explored the spaces between street theater, dance, puppetry, circus arts, and folk opera.
+Since 2014, the Fox & Beggar Theater has used handmade spectacle to craft eight otherworldly stories for both grown-up and not-yet audiences.
+Our productions illuminate the shadows between street theater, dance, puppetry, circus arts, and folk opera.

-To date, we have reached more than 10,000 audience members across the country, beginning with two surrealist nouveau cirque productions, Animalia and Tarocco.
-We kept the torch alive during the pandemic-- quarantining, camping and rehearsing outdoors (rain or shine) to create "Goodnight, Absalom!," which reached audiences virtually through the Oregon Fringe Festival.
+To date, the FBT has reached thousands of audience members across the country, beginning over a decade ago with two surrealist nouveau cirque productions, Animalia and Tarocco.
+We kept the torch alive during the pandemic-- camping and rehearsing outdoors (rain or shine) to create "Goodnight, Absalom!" which reached audiences virtually through the Oregon Fringe Festival.
 That October, our production of OMEN: The Death & Burial of Poor Cock Robin engaged over a thousand individuals with a self-guided, nocturnal immersive theater experience in the Blue Ridge mountains.

-In 2021 we relocated to the Upper Midwest and built the GONZAGO, a double-decker pop-up theater stage built out of a Isuzu NQR box truck, which embarked on its first tour in Fall 2021 around the Great Lakes.
-Atop our mobile stage, "Goodnight, Absalom!" performed for over 2,500 audience members over the course of fourteen free, all-ages shows held in public parks, organic farms, and community spaces.
+In 2021 we relocated to the Midwest and built the GONZAGO, a double-decker mobile theater stage built out of a Isuzu NQR box truck, which embarked on its first tour that autumn around the Great Lakes.
+Atop our mobile stage, "Goodnight, Absalom!" performed fourteen free, all-ages shows held in public parks, organic farms, and community spaces.
 In 2022, we revisited this same route from Minnesota to Michigan with our devised circus show, "The Lonesome Spectacular!"

-Over the next two years, we focused on the production of a wintery and dark Nordic shadow play, called "Vanaheimr," which sold out six nights at the Heart of the Beast Theater in Minneapolis.
-In May 2024, a workshop production was created of "Tigre, Tigre" (fka the Paper Operetta"), a new puppet opera exploring the relationship between humans and technology.
-Stay tuned for information about the upcoming fall tour of "Tigre, Tigre."
+Over the next two years we focused our efforts on "Vanaheimr," a wintery and dream-haunted Nordic shadow play that performed indoors at the Heart of the Beast Theater in Minneapolis.
+In May 2024, a workshop production was created of "Tigre!
+Tigre!" (fka the Paper Operetta"), a new puppet opera exploring the intoxicating relationship between humans and technology.
+Stay tuned for information about the Fall 2025 tour of "Tigre!
+Tigre!"

 Our mission is to bring provocative, innovative, and enchanting storytelling to a troubled world, through a broad fusion of both performing and visual arts.